schoi74/comparing-household-income-baltimore-essex-county/README.md

-# Household income of the black and white communities in Baltimore, MD and Essex county, MA with Opportunity Atlas Data
+# Household Income of the Black and White Communities in Baltimore, MD and Essex county, MA with Opportunity Atlas Data

 ## Background